rfbproto/rfbproto/rfbproto.rst

 The new pixel format takes effect immediately after the server sends a pseudo-rectangle with the VMware Display Mode Change pseudo-encoding.
+If *true-colour-flag* is zero (false) then this indicates that a "colour map" is to be used.
+The server can set any of the entries in the colour map using the *SetColourMapEntries* message (`SetColourMapEntries`_).
+Immediately after the client has sent this message the colour map is empty, even if entries had previously been set by the server.

 When the `ExtendedDesktopSize Pseudo-encoding`_ encoding is also supported by both the server and client, the server must send an